 - 1.1 Epping Forest District Council is preparing a new Local Plan that will set out the proposed strategy for meeting the District's development needs up to 2033, and will replace all of the saved policies of the Local Plan 1998 and the 2006 Local Plan Alterations.
-The plan is being prepared under the Planning and Compulsory Purchase Act 2004, (as amended) and the Town and Country Planning (Local Planning) (England) Regulations 2012 and, once adopted, will have the status of a Local Plan. - 1.2 The emerging Local Plan is at an advanced stage of preparation, having been formally published in December 2017 ahead of being submitted to the Planning Inspectorate for examination in September 2018; and then having been the subject of examination hearings in February, March, May and June 2019.
-Following this the Inspector provided the Council with post hearings advice on 2 August 2019 (ED98) confirming that Main Modifications to the emerging Plan would be necessary to address soundness issues and that, in some cases additional work would be required to enable the Council to ascertain the precise form of the proposed modifications.
-Subsequently the Inspector agreed a proposed programme of additional work, which has continued over the last 18 months.
-The additional work informed the preparation of the Council's draft Schedule of Proposed Main Modifications which the Council has completed in stages and submitted to the Inspector. - 1.3 These changes are referred to as Main Modifications and need to be considered through the Sustainability Appraisal process applicable to Local Plans.
+The plan is being prepared under the Planning and Compulsory Purchase Act 2004, (as amended) and the Town and Country Planning (Local Planning) (England) Regulations 2012 and, once adopted, will have the status of a Local Plan. - The emerging Local Plan is at an advanced stage of preparation, having been formally published in December 2017 ahead of being submitted to the Planning Inspectorate for examination in September 2018; and then having been the subject of examination hearings in February, March, May and June 2019.
+Following this the then Inspector provided the Council with post hearings advice on 2 August 2019 (ED98) confirming that Main Modifications to the emerging Plan would be necessary to address soundness issues and that, in some cases additional work would be required to enable the Council to ascertain the precise form of the proposed modifications.
+Subsequently the Inspector agreed a proposed programme of additional work, which continued over a period of some 18 months.
+The additional work informed the preparation of the Council's draft Schedule of Proposed Main Modifications which were consulted on between July and September 2021.
+A new Inspector was appointed in May 2022 and he provided further advice to the Council in a note dated 16 June 2022 (ED141).
+The Council, having had regard to the Inspector's advice, is proposing further Main Modifications to the emerging Local Plan.
+The reference to 'Main Modifications' in the remainder of this report relates to both the Main Modifications and the further Main Modifications. - 1.3 The Main Modifications need to be considered through the Sustainability Appraisal process applicable to Local Plans.